Project-MONAI/model-zoo/models/wholeBody_ct_segmentation/docs/README.md

 The training was performed with the following:

-- GPU: at least 24 GB of GPU memory
+- GPU: 32 GB of GPU memory
 - Actual Model Input: 96 x 96 x 96
 - AMP: True
 - Optimizer: AdamW